Laiteux/Milky/README.md

 Milky is a library to easily build C# credential stuffing apps.

 In fact, it will manage for you:
-- HttpClients creating and distribution (proxy support included for all protocols using [SocksSharp](https://github.com/Laiteux/SocksSharp))
+- HttpClients creatinon and distribution (support for backconnect proxies and all protocols using [my SocksSharp fork](https://github.com/Laiteux/SocksSharp))
 - Output (directory, whether to output invalids or not, console colors, captures...)
-- Console title (hits, free hits, percentages, CPM, elapsed/estimated time...)
+- Console title (hits, free hits, estimated hits, percentages, checked per minute, elapsed/remaining time...)
+- Check pause/resume/end ability using hotkeys
 - And more...
-See the [examples](https://github.com/Laiteux/Milky/blob/v3/examples) folder for a better overview
+See the code itself or the [examples](https://github.com/Laiteux/Milky/blob/v3/examples) folder for a better overview

 ## Contribution